barrucadu/memo.barrucadu.co.uk/memos/tea.markdown

 I buy tea from
 --------------

-- [What-Cha][]:
+### [What-Cha][]

 - Good quality, teas often brew three or four good pots.
 - Free (for orders over £25) and prompt (often next-day) delivery.
 - But often missing more standard teas like darjeeling or jasmine, or only carrying expensive variants.

-- [Japan Centre][]:
+### [Japan Centre][]

 - Has a lot of "normal" Japanese teas, which more specialist sellers often gloss over.
 - Usually has matcha in stock.
 - But very little fancy stuff.

-- [The Tea Makers][]:
+### [The Tea Makers][]

 - Has lots of more "normal" teas.
 - But it's of mediocre quality, teas usually only make one or two good pots.

 [What-Cha]: https://what-cha.com/
 [The Tea Makers]: https://www.theteamakers.co.uk/